zhiyaot/cis571-ssh-setup/README.md

 # cis571-ssh-setup

 One liner for windows users to set up `ssh` key on `biglab` or `eniac` or any other server that you have access to.
+This is built on the __traditional__ cmdlet of windows dating back at least to Win2000, you __do not__ need fancy stuff such as WSL or PowerShell to run this script!

 ## Why this is useful